Icon Currency

 Termination

-• Court case due to unfair dismissal can lead to a mandatory payment of 24 months’ salary
+Court case due to unfair dismissal may lead to payment of 24 months of salary.

 Directors or Officers (registered)